sameer1612/tiers-of-joy/README.md

 ## How to use?

-1. Enter a bunch of image URLs using plus button bottom right corner.
+1. Enter a bunch of image URLs using add button bottom left corner.
-2. Drag and drop image tiles from right side column to appropriate tier row.
+2. Drag and drop image tiles from sidebar to appropriate tier row.

 ## Demo